raidionics/Raidionics/README.md

 Windows > ./dist/NeuroRADS.exe
 ```

-### Building package/installer (produces proper applications which may be installed using the package)
+### Building package/installer

+Produces package that properly installs the application on the specific OS in a more user-friendly manner.
 This is done differently for different OS, as each operating system has their own installers.

 ## macOS
 1. Download quickpkg dependency: